evergreen-ci/spruce/README.md

 1. Clone the Spruce Github repository
 2. Ensure you have Node.js v16+ and MongoDB Command Line Database Tools v100.8.0+ installed
-3. Ask a colleague for theiar .cmdrc.json file and follow the instructions [here](#environment-variables)
+3. Ask a colleague for their .cmdrc.json file and follow the instructions [here](#environment-variables)
 4. Run `yarn`
 5. Start a local evergreen server by doing the following: